Romu-ua/mcp-playground/README.md

 # Overview
-This repository is a sandbox for learning and experimenting with Model Context Protocol (MCP), specifically on macOS and using the openai-agents-python SDK.
+This repository is a sandbox for learning and experimenting with openai-agents-python SDK.

 # Requirements